Tarun Gupta

 Why UX Matters for Websites?

 After Google’s Penguin and Panda updates, a lot has changed over the years.
-The search conglomerate has made sincere efforts to update its algorithms to ensure delivery of best possible and user-friendly search results to the users.
+The search conglomerate has made sincere efforts to update its algorithms to ensure the delivery of the best possible and user-friendly search results to the users.

 Google’s RankBrain Update: